Evaluating Teaching Quality At a University Level

 Since 2007 I’ve collected about 10 pages of this stuff.

 One of the reasons I am good at teaching is that for a long time I already have been following recommendations presented in the report.

-For example, my own survey that includes quantitative and qualitative elements, which I administer online.
+For example, I have developed my own survey that includes quantitative and qualitative elements, which I administer online.

 Every midterm and the final exams have a feedback page, so I collect feedback twice during the semester and then after the final.

-On the first day of the class, I tell me students everything about me, including .
+On the first day of the class, I tell me students everything about me, including my evaluations.

 So, I am a living proof that the recommendations will work.

 But based on my professional experience, I would recommend to look further.
 I have five specific suggestions.

 On page 23 there is a quote from Ronald Berk “There is no known objective methods for measuring teaching performance”.